TluwaniMS/basic-graphql-server-using-graphql-types/README.md

 * Step 1:

-Switch to the projects root directory and run "npm install" to install the rquired packages.
+Switch to the projects root directory and run `npm install` to install the rquired packages.

+* Step 2:

+In the projects root directory create a .env file and add the following variables:
+* PORT

+* Step 3:

+Run `npm run dev` to run the projects server.

 # Dependencies:
 * EXPRESS